-A total of 319 draft prospects were invited to Indianapolis to be measured for officially standardised data and participate in physical tests designed to evaluate their skills and abilities.
+A total of 319 draft prospects were invited to Indianapolis last season to be measured for officially standardized data and participate in physical tests designed to evaluate their skills and abilities.

 What goes on in front of the cameras at Lucas Oil Stadium is only half of the story, however, as teams also get to learn exactly what makes these potential stars of the future tick to inform some crucial decisions about moving up or down the draft order.

 |When||Tuesday, February 27 - Monday, March 4|

 The 40-yard Dash garners the most media and fan attention as it can be a crucial barometer for determining how high players in positions where speed is imperative eventually get drafted.

 The Bench Press measures pure upper body strength and endurance with the NFL Combine version of the test requiring the players to bench press a 225lb barbell for as many reps as they can, until failure.

 The Vertical Leap measures explosiveness and lower body strength while the Broad Jump is another drill that measures lower body strength and explosiveness, but is also a good indicator of balance.

 The Three-Cone Drill mainly measures speed and agility, including lateral quickness and change of direction ability, flexibility and body control.